 Google Analytics and Google Search Console are instrumental to every kind of business, online.
 Among others, it provides a valuable view of who is visiting your website, which can help you optimize for conversion.

-You don’t even have to be an “expert” to get these data.
+You don’t even have to be an “expert”, nor would you have to attend SEO training classes just to get these data.
 More importantly, you can save a valuable amount of money by knowing your audience.
 There is a subset of the market who are already looking for you and you need to start focusing your efforts on them instead of throwing out ads from the dark.

 Who Visits Your Website?